What measures must be taken to build up a EMC consistent installation (CE)?

 As a rule only complete units comprising of all individual components (motor, sensor, amplifier, position control, power supply, EMC/EMI filter, cables, etc.) should be submitted to an EMC test for CE conform, interference free operation.

-- The motor cables must be shielded when used with a pulsed (PWM) controller.
+- The motor cables must be shielded when used with a PWM (= pulse width modulated) power stage of a motor controller.

-- The shield must be connected on both sides (at the motor side on the housing or on an electrically connected mechanical construction).
+- Depending on the cable length the shield has to be connected on both sides (at the motor side on the housing or on an electrically connected mechanical construction).

-An additional EMC motor filter (e.g. like shown above) which partly or completely consists of additional capacitors can have a negative impact on a proper current measurement in case of PWM power stages like in use by maxon (and all modern) motor controllers.
-The current measurement can be permanently or sporadically wrong due to the additional EMC filter and finally result in an unexpected control reaction.
-It is just recommended to add such filters in case of DC motors which are supplied directly by a power supply or battery without the usage of a motor controller with a PWM power stage.
+An additional EMC motor filter which partly or just consists of capacitors can distort the current measurement of PWM power stages permanently or sporadically.
+Finally this can result in an unpredictable and faulty control behavior.
+Therefore adding capacitors as an EMC filter is just recommended in case of DC motors which are supplied directly by a power supply or battery (i.e. without a controller with a PWM power stage).

 - Use shielded cables.